hindercanrun/Nazi-Zombie-Farm-1.0/README.md

 - Numan - Helped with scripting, mapping and general support
 - JB - Helped with editing the menus and strings
 - NAKSHATRA_12 - Helped with zones and character randomizing
-- MrJayden585 - Helped with changing the zombie animations
+- MrJayden585 - Helped with changing the zombie animations and some other things

 ## Disclaimer